Bat Removal Port Richey

 Histoplasmosis is a fungal disease that can be transmitted to humans and other animals via bat droppings.
 This disease is especially dangerous to those with a weak immune system such as children, pregnant women, and the elderly.

-In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
+Histoplasmosis is transmitted by bat droppings and can also be breathed in as spores from dried Guano.
+These spores are aerosolized by wind and human activity.
 Histoplasma capsulatum spores can be inhaled and cause flu-like symptoms like fever, headaches, muscle aches, and other symptoms.

 This condition can lead to lung failure if not treated properly so it is important you contact professionals immediately if you suspect that there are bats in your home.